On regular hypergraphs of high girth: Upper and lower bounds

-vertices. \end{theorem} \begin{proof} Let $H$ be a linear, $r$-uniform, $d$-regular hypergraph with girth at least $g$, with the smallest possible number of vertices.
+\end{theorem} \begin{proof} Let $H$ be an $r$-uniform, $d$-regular hypergraph with girth at least $g$, with the smallest possible number of vertices subject to these conditions.
 Let $\{v_1,v_2,\ldots,v_k\}$ be a set of vertices of $H$ whose pairwise distances are all greater than $g$, with $k$ maximal subject to this condition.
 By the previous lemma, we have $k < r$.
 Any vertex of $H$ must have distance at most $g$ from one of the $v_i$'s.
 For each $i$, the number of vertices of $H$ of distance at most $g$ from $v_i$ is at most

 and therefore the number of vertices of $H$ is at most

 Crudely, we have